w1th0utnam3/fenics_work/README.md

 # SIMD FEniCS project

-Working repository for the FEniCS Google Summer of Code SIMD project.
+Working repository for the [FEniCS Google Summer of Code SIMD project](https://flgsoc18.wordpress.com/2018/05/13/excited-for-fenics-and-gsoc/).
+Most code can be found in the [main/simd](main/simd) folder.

+## Development environment

+I perform most of the development on Windows using Docker.
+A longer introduction can be found on [my blog](https://flgsoc18.wordpress.com/2018/05/20/development-environment/) but for a quick start, the following sections should provide enough information.

-## Docker image *(recommended)*
+### Docker image *(recommended)*

 This repository provides a Dockerfile with all required components.
 In the root folder of the repository run
 ```